 We have four general medicine ward teams and one general medicine night float team as well as two critical care teams.
 The four ward teams are divided into three traditional teams consisting of one senior resident and one intern while the fourth team consists of two senior residents.
 All of our ward teams have 1-2 medical students and the occasional off-service intern from neurology, psychiatry, or podiatry.
-The three traditional teams admit on a three day cycle while the fourth team (two senior residents) takes new admissions daily.
+The three traditional teams admit on a three-day cycle, with a team cap of 14 patients.
+The fourth team (two senior residents) takes new admissions daily, with a team cap of 15 patients.
 The night float rotation is split between two weeks of night float and two weeks of daytime ward team.
 These teams are staffed by hospitalists and general internal medicine attendings.

-The critical care teams manage patients in both the medical and cardiac intensive care.
+There are two critical care teams.
 One critical care team consists of a medicine resident and intern as well as 1-2 medical students while the other team consists of an emergency department resident and intern as well as medical students.
 They take new admissions every other day.
 The ICU night float is a medicine resident in their second or third year.
 The night float rotation is split between two weeks of ICU night float and two weeks of ICU critical care day team.
 Attendings for both teams are pulmonary and critical care specialists.
 An intensivist is available in house during the day as well as in the evenings.
 A critical care fellow rounds with both teams.
 The ICU rotation provides excellent, hands-on experiences with adequate procedural exposure.
 It is one of the highest rated rotations in our program.